carlosdavis/wordpress-plugins/wp-super-cache/readme.txt

 = WP-Cache vs Supercache files =

 WP-Cache files are stored in wp-content/cache/ (or on MU sites in a blogs sub directory) and are named wp-cache-XXXXXXXXXXXXXXXXX.html.
 Associated meta files are stored in a meta sub directory.
 Those files contain information about the cached file.
+These files are generated by the "legacy caching" code in the plugin.
 Supercache files are stored in wp-content/cache/supercache/HOSTNAME/ where HOSTNAME is your domain name.
 The files are stored in directories matching your site's permalink structure.

 = Why is WP-Super-Cache better than WP-Cache? =